shyamblast/DetectSound/README.md

-# sound-detectors-py
+# DetectSound
-Python implementation of detectors developed during my PhD.
+Python module containing general-purpose detectors for extracting different types of sounds from acoustic recordings.